 - Surface – Acknowledgement

-The Third Layer: Surface – Acknowledgement
+The Outer Layer: Surface

 The outermost layer, also known as Acknowledgement, encompasses any type of external recognition that might give you motivation.
 It may come in the form of respect or recognition, such as compliments and praise.

-Or it could be emotional support through encouragement, feedback and constructive criticism.
+Or it could be emotional support through encouragement, feedback, and constructive criticism.
 It could also be affiliation, where you have mutual companions or buddies sharing the same goal or burden with you.

 This is generally what you see on the surface when you look at other people.
 You see the external acknowledgement, respect, and recognition they’re getting.

-The Second Layer: Support – Enablers
+The Middle Layer: Support

-In essence, the second layer of the Motivation Engine (also known as Enablers) is what supports your goals.
+In essence, the second layer of the motivation engine (also known as Enablers) is what supports your goals.
 They can magnify the motivation core you have, or speed up the momentum that you build.
 Basically, they create favorable circumstances for things to go smoothly.

-The Innermost Layer: Core – Purpose
+The Innermost Layer: Core

-Next up is gaining Forward Movement.
+Next up is gaining forward movement.
 In short, this means to just keep moving.
 Like a snowball, motivation from having progress creates momentum.
 So to keep this up, you have to keep moving.

 This is why video games are so addictive!
 They’re full of progress indicators everywhere.
 Even though the progress is completely virtual, they’re still able to trigger the motivation centers in your brain.